Kes (film): Plot

 Fifteen-year-old Billy Casper, growing up in the late 1960s in a poor South Yorkshire community dominated by the local coal mining industry, has little hope in life.
 He is picked on, both at home by his physically and verbally abusive older half-brother, Jud (who works at the mine), and at school by his schoolmates and abusive teachers.
 Although he insists that his earlier petty criminal behaviour is behind him, he occasionally steals eggs and milk from milk floats.
 He has difficulty paying attention in school and is often provoked into tussles with classmates.
-Billy's father left the family some time ago, and his mother refers to him at one point, while somberly speaking to her friends about her children and their chances in life, as a "hopeless case".
+Billy's father left the family some time ago, and his mother refers to him at one point, while sombrely speaking to her friends about her children and their chances in life, as a "hopeless case".
 Billy is due to leave school soon, as an "Easter Leaver", without taking any public examinations (and therefore no qualifications); Jud states early in the film that he expects Billy will shortly be joining him at work in the mine, whereas Billy says that he does not know what job he will do, but also says nothing would make him work in the mine.

 One day, Billy takes a kestrel from a nest on a farm.
 His interest in learning falconry prompts him to steal a book on the subject from a secondhand book shop, as he is underage and needs adult authorisation for a borrower's card from the public library.
 As the relationship between Billy and "Kes", the kestrel, improves during the training, so does Billy's outlook and horizons.
 For the first time in the film, Billy receives praise, from his English teacher after delivering an impromptu talk about training Kes.

 Jud leaves money and instructions for Billy to place a bet on two horses but after consulting a punter, who tells him the horses are unlikely to win, Billy spends the money on fish and chips and intends to purchase meat for his bird (instead the butcher gives him scrap meat free of charge).
 The horses win; outraged at losing a payout of more than £10, Jud takes revenge by releasing Billy's kestrel into the wild, but the kestrel flaps towards Jud with her claws and Jud kills the kestrel.
 Grief-stricken, Billy retrieves the bird's broken body from the waste bin and shows it to Jud and his mother.
 After an argument, Billy buries the bird on the hillside overlooking the field where he had flown.